 For the best results in this type of meeting, relationships are kept at the door, and team managers would go for participants with innovative abilities to generate valuable ideas.

-Organizations run these meetings to develop ideas that would either solve a problem or improve a section.
+Organizations run these type of meetings to develop ideas that would either solve a problem or improve a section.
 So, generating ideas is the crux here—not necessarily refining the ideas.

 An example of an idea generation meeting is an ad campaign brainstorming session.

 9. Planning Meetings